Sometimes we have a gout attack without even realizing it.

 6. Discomfort long after the attack

-Even after a gout attack has subsided, you may still feel discomfort and low-intensity aches for days or even weeks afterward.
+Even after a gout attack has subsided, you may still feel discomfort and low-intensity aches for days or even weeks afterwards.

 7. Stiffness of Joints